 When she comes to Paris to visit her lover, a woman (Odette Piquet) leaves her precocious and impudent 10 year old daughter (Catherine Demongeot) in the care of her uncle (Philippe Noiret, CINEMA PARADISO), a drag performer in a nightclub.
 Louis Malle's cheeky comedy is both a one of a kind farce (certainly I've never seen anything quite like it) and a homage to the great silent comedies.
 The film creates its own unique frantic rhythm and if one doesn't get on board, you're likely to get disoriented.
 Characters morph into other characters, ethnicities are changed for a second and back again, sets are changed before our very eyes as the actors continue, eyeglasses fall off someone's face at the top of the Eiffel Tower and smoothly land on the face of someone below, etc. If one attempts to make literal sense of it, you'll go crazy!
 Possibly the film may be a fantasy of the child Zazie's imagination but more than likely, Malle is skewering the foibles of contemporary (well, 1960 contemporary) society via his own twist on ALICE IN WONDERLAND.
 Based on the novel by Raymond Queneau.
 With Vittorio Caprioli, Yvonne Clech and Carla Marlier.

-Set in 1660 England during the Restoration era of Charles II (George Sanders, no surprise stealing the movie), a young country girl (Linda Darnell) feeling repressed by the rural country life as well as by her adoptive Puritan father (Leo G. Carroll) flees to London to make her fortune.
-Though in love with one man (Cornel Wilde), a profiteer on the seas for the King, she sleeps her way to top of court society until she becomes the King's mistress.
-Based on the "scandalous" best seller (it was banned in fourteen states and condemned by the Catholic church) by Kathleen Windsor, it's hard to see what all the fuss was about based on the resultant and considerably cleaned up (courtesy of the Hays code and Catholic Legion of Decency) Otto Preminger film.
+Set in 1660 England during the Restoration era of Charles II (George Sanders, no surprise stealing the movie), a young country girl (Linda Darnell) feeling repressed by the rural country life as well as by her adoptive father (Leo G. Carroll) flees to London to make her fortune.
+Though in love with one man (Cornel Wilde), a profiteer on the seas for the King, she sleeps her way to the top of court society until she becomes the King's mistress.
+Based on the scandalous best seller (it was banned in fourteen states and condemned by the Catholic church) by Kathleen Windsor and directed by Otto Preminger.
+It's difficult to see what all the fuss was about based on the resultant and considerably cleaned up (courtesy of the Hays code and the Catholic Legion Of Decency) film.
 What we end up with is a colorful costumer about an ambitious vixen and while the heroine is a "wicked" slut, as played by the appealing Darnell, you can't help but like her.
 Still, all in all it's too tasteful when it should be a bit more naughty or, yes, even vulgar.
 I mean when you have a sexy wench manipulating those around her and sleeping her way to the top, it should be more fun, no?
 And Darnell could have used a livelier leading man than Wilde who seems too enervated here.
 The plague and great fire of London sequences are handled very nicely.
 The Oscar nominated underscore by David Raksin is a thing of beauty.
 Alas, the film's original bittersweet final moments have been cut and the film ends abruptly.
-With Jessica Tandy, Richard Greene, Anne Revere, Glenn Langan, Richard Haydn, Robert Coote, Margaret Wycherly (very good as a murderous nurse), John Russell, Norma Varden and Alan Napier.
+With Jessica Tandy, Richard Greene, Anne Revere, Glenn Langan, Richard Hayden, Robert Coote, Margaret Wycherly (very good as a murderous nurse), John Russell, Norma Varden and Alan Napier.

 In the Washington D.C.
 OF 1939, a young girl (Carroll Baker) from Tennessee meets a young Japanese diplomat (James Shigeta) and they fall in love despite their cultural differences.
 But when the Japanese attack Pearl Harbor, she is voluntarily deported with her husband and daughter to Japan where she lives through WWII.
 Based on the autobiographical novel by Gwendolen Terasaki, the film takes liberties with the actual facts in order to heighten the drama.
 The film’s topic is compelling so it’s a pity the film isn’t better.
 For a film that is actually based on real events, the film seems contrived.
 Baker and Shigeta don’t have much chemistry and Baker overplays her “hillbilly” roots.
 But the subject matter is singular enough to guide us over the film’s shortcomings.
 It works best as a simple love story as opposed to an examination of culture clash and divided loyalties.
 Directed by Etienne Perier (WHEN EIGHT BELLS TOLL).
 The underscore is by Georges Auric (THE PRIDE AND THE PASSION).
 With Tetsuro Tanba and Sean Garrison.